AnwarKhan345/Anwar-Khan.github.io/README.md

 # Anwar Khan
 # **Projects**
-## Project # 01: Artificial Intelligence-based Drug Discovery
+## Project # 01: Artificial Intelligence-Based Drug Discovery
 This project is divided into two parts:

 ## a) Artificial Intelligence-Based Discovery of Cancer-Specific Metabolic Biomarkers.